j3k0/cordova-plugin-purchase-documentation/introduction.md

 While I'm focusing on Cordova, it should be easy to transpose the tutorials to all platforms based on Cordova \(PhoneGap, Ionic, ...\).

-Note that the most up-to-date version is available as a gitbook at [https://purchase.cordova.fovea.cc/](https://purchase.cordova.fovea.cc/)
+Note that the most up-to-date version is available as a GitBook at [https://purchase.cordova.fovea.cc/](https://purchase.cordova.fovea.cc/)

 ### Contribute to this guide

-The main repository is hosted on GitHub: [https://github.com/j3k0/cordova-plugin-purchase-documentation](https://github.com/j3k0/cordova-plugin-purchase-documentation).
+The main repository is hosted on GitHub: [https://github.com/j3k0/cordova-plugin-purchase-documentation](https://github.com/j3k0/cordova-plugin-purchase-documentation), this is branch `v13`.

 The content is aimed to be digested by [gitbook](https://gitbook.com).
 Pull requests are welcome.

 ### How to get started?

-You can then read the [little introduction to IAP technology](discover/generalities-about-iap-technology.md).
-It'll explain what you can do with it on both iOS and Android, and the difference between those platforms.
+You can read the [little introduction to IAP technology](discover/generalities-about-iap-technology.md).
+It explains what you can do with it on both iOS and Android and the difference between those platforms.

 If you like a \(tiny\) bit of theory, you can read the section on [the cordova plugin](discover/about-the-plugin.md).